Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - You have salespersons or representatives in the state who are working on behalf of your business.

 And taxes have a role to play too.
 Depending on how you’ve set up your LLC, it may be subject to certain Wisconsin business-related taxes.
 When you foreign qualify, you’re letting the state know that you’ll be paying these, and if you don’t, you could run into some heftier fines down the road.
+It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

-If you’re unsure whether or not you need to file for foreign qualification in Wisconsin, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Wisconsin, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Wisconsin?